Skip navigation

 • You can only get it if you have hepatitis B. It can make your hepatitis B worse.

-How do you get hepatitis delta?
+How do you get hepatitis D?

 Passing on hepatitis delta to others

-You can get hepatitis delta at the same time as hepatitis B. This is a co-infection.
+You can get hepatitis D at the same time as hepatitis B. This is a co-infection.
 Or you can get it after you've had hepatitis B for a long time.
 This is a superinfection.

-Signs of hepatitis delta
+Signs of hepatitis D

 • Fever, feeling tired, muscle or joint pain